 Many of my students were open-minded towards language skills development, so they came from that place where they could easily learn, and grasp not only rules, but nuances.

 More importantly, they didn’t feel as easily frustrated, whenever they made mistakes.
 They could easily internalize the language faster than this next category of language students.

 Those who saw English as an academic subject with plenty of rules to memorize etc, including vocabulary – had a more difficult time learning or picking up the language.
 They were also more resistant to unlearn whatever wrong usages they had acquired (fossilizing their errors).

 - Language teachers should focus more on their students’ progress, no matter how minimal.

-Praising students for each progress they make helps them grow more self-confident and fluent.
+Praise your students for each progress they make to help them grow more self-confident and fluent.
 Although it is equally important to point out their mistakes, avoid acting like a language police, out to arrest anyone committing blunders in grammar, or pronunciation, or sentence construction, among others.

 I was like that in my early days – striking terror in the hearts of my students.
 So many students would tremble, even cry at the slightest effort of mine to correct them.
 They would stammer or remained tongue-tied.
 Then I realized, I must have made them feel embarrassed, lost face.
 They’d rather play safe by keeping quiet.